marc1uk/libDAQInterface/README.md

-# Stand alone DAQInterface library
+# Stand-alone DAQInterface library

 This code provides an interface library to the SQL databases, monitoring and slow control systems.

-# Instalation
+# Installation

-To get dependencies (boost and ZMQ):
+To install the required dependencies run:

       ./GetDepenencies.sh

+This will install ZMQ, Boost, ToolFramework and ToolDAQFramework in `./Dependencies`.
-Or if you already have them you can change the Makefile paths to point to your local copt of ZMQ & Boost
+Or if you already have them you can change the Makefile paths to point to your existing local copies.

-To compile run:
+After installing dependencies run:

       make

+to compile.
 This will produce:

-    1) The DAQ Interface shared object library (lib/LibDAQInterface.so) that can be used in your stand alone code:
+    1) The DAQ Interface shared object library (lib/libDAQInterface.so) that can be used with your own stand alone code
-    2) An Example program demonstraiting the interfaces usage (see Example.cpp)
+    2) An Example application (Example/Example) demonstrating the interface usage (source code: Example/Example.cpp)
-    3) A command line remote control package for sending slow control commands (RemoteControl)
+    3) A command line remote control application (RemoteControl) for sending slow control commands
-    4) A Windows and MacOS interface translation program (Win_Mac_translation)
+    4) A Windows and MacOS interface translation application (Win_Mac_translation)

 # Usage/Execution

-To use the DAQ library in your own standalone program include the header in your code
+To use the DAQ Interface library in your own standalone program include the header in your code

     #include <DAQInterface.h>

-and compile with g++ yourprogram.cpp -o yourprogram -I <path to repo>/include -L <path to repo>/lib -lDAQInterface
+and compile with

+    g++ yourprogram.cpp -o yourprogram -I <path to repo>/include -L <path to repo>/lib -lDAQInterface

-For detials of the interface see inlcude/DAQInterface.h and for an example please read Example.cpp
+For a list of functions provided by the interface see `include/DAQInterface.h`, and for example usage refer to `Example/Example.cpp`

-To execute add <path to repo>/lib to your LD_LIBRARY_PATH or
+Before executing, configure your environment by calling:

     source Setup.sh